github/docs/content/codespaces/codespaces-reference/understanding-billing-for-codespaces.md

 This article explains how billing works for your codespaces, and explains how your organization's billing manager can help.

-## Getting access to {% data variables.product.prodname_codespaces %}
+## Getting access to {% data variables.product.prodname_github_codespaces %}

-Your organization's administrator might limit {% data variables.product.prodname_codespaces %} usage to only specific personal accounts.
+Your organization's administrator might limit {% data variables.product.prodname_github_codespaces %} usage to only specific personal accounts.
 To get access, you will need to contact your billing manager.
 For more information, see "[Managing access and security for your codespaces](/codespaces/managing-your-codespaces/managing-access-and-security-for-your-codespaces)."

 ## How much it costs to use {% data variables.product.prodname_codespaces %}